OSInside/kiwi/doc/source/workflow.rst

   This variable sets to mount the clicfs or unionfs read/write device on a ram disk or not.
 Any empty value activates the ramonly mode.

+``kiwinoswapsearch``
+  This variable prevents the search for an existing swap partition.
+  The lookup of a swap partition is done when using the oem installer in partition based installation mode or on live images in order to activate swap when it exists.

 Boot Debugging
 ''''''''''''''